GEM-benchmark/NL-Augmenter/transformations/mix_transliteration/README.md

 # Mix-Transliteration 🦎  + ⌨️ → 🐍

-This transformation converts randomly picks words in the text from their original script to their corresponding english transliteration.
+This transformation transliterates randomly picked words from the input sentence (of given source languae script) to a target language script.
 It can be used to train/test multilingual models to improve/evaluate their ability to understand complete or partially transliterated text.

 Author name: Tanay Dixit, Mukund Varma T